Introduction: operation and definition of a gasifier

 Here is a historical correction from a site visitor:

-The first motor car was Cugnot's carpenter in the 18th century, it was driven by steam, it is exhibited at the Museum of Arts and Crafts in Paris. (…) I do not know the patent numbers but I know that the DELAMARRE-DEBOUTTEVILE patent was deposited on February 12, 1884 and that BENZ did not deposit its own on January 12, 1886.
-DELAMARRE-DEBOUTEVILLE's vehicle was traveling for the first time in the Rouen region on the Route de Fontaine-le-Bourg in Cailly, a souvenir plaque of this first is affixed to the buildings of the old ROUEN LES ESSARTS racing circuit.
-In 1984, to celebrate this event, L'AUTOMOBILE magazine published a book entitled 100 ANS D'AUTOMOBILE FRANÇAISE.
-All automobile historians agree on the primacy of DELAMMARRE-DEBOUTTEVILLE over BENZ, it was Nazi propaganda in Hitler's time that tried to make believe that the first car was that of Karl BENZ just as it tried , with a certain success besides, to make believe that the cycle with 4 times had been imagined by Nikolaus OTTO in 1876, whereas BAU DE ROCHAS had deposited the patent 14 years rather, in 1862.
-A lawsuit brought by BAU DE ROCHAS against OTTO, both in French and German courts, found him wrong.
-It should be noted, however, that even today in Germany and in a certain number of countries, the 4-stroke cycle is called the OTTO cycle and that we continue to claim that the first car powered by a 4-stroke engine was that of BENZ.
-More than 60 years later, you are the victim of this Nazi propaganda. "
+The first automobile car was Cugnot's dumpster in the 18th century, it was driven by steam, it is exhibited at the Museum of Arts and Crafts in Paris. (…) I do not know the patent numbers but I know that the DELAMARRE-DEBOUTTEVILE patent was filed on February 12, 1884 and that BENZ did not file his on January 12, 1886.
+DELAMARRE-DEBOUTEVILLE's vehicle was in circulation for the first time in the Rouen region on the Route from Fontaine-le-Bourg to Cailly, a souvenir plaque of this first is affixed to the buildings of the former ROUEN LES ESSARTS racing circuit.
+In 1984, to celebrate this event, the magazine L'AUTOMOBILE published a book entitled 100 ANS D'AUTOMOBILE FRANÇAISE.
+All automotive historians agree on the primacy of DELAMMARRE-DEBOUTTEVILLE over BENZ, it is the Nazi propaganda of Hitler's time which tried to make believe that the first car was that of Karl BENZ just as it tried , with some success, moreover, to make believe that the 4-stroke cycle had been imagined by Nikolaus OTTO in 1876, while BAU DE ROCHAS had filed the patent 14 years earlier, in 1862.
+A lawsuit brought by BAU DE ROCHAS against OTTO, both before the French and German courts, found the latter wrong.
+It should be noted, however, that even today, in Germany and in a number of countries the 4-stroke cycle is called the OTTO cycle and that it is still claimed that the first car powered by a 4-stroke engine was that of BENZ.
+More than 60 years later you are the victim of this Nazi propaganda. "

 Diagram of a gasifier

-- Around 1900, Riché managed, by the gasification of mineral fuels, to produce a lean gas that could really power an internal combustion engine.
+- Around 1900, Riché succeeds, through the gasification of mineral fuels, in producing a lean gas that can truly fuel an internal combustion engine.

 - In 1901, Benz built the “Ideal” car with a gas engine.

-- In 1901, Parker recommended a poly combustible gasifier capable of burning both coke and charcoal.
+- In 1901, Parker recommended a poly-fuel gasifier capable of burning both coke and charcoal.

-- In 1904, Gaillot and Brunet experimented with a barge, the engine of which was powered by a gasifier, and Cesbron fitted it with an "Alcyon" car.
+- In 1904, Gaillot and Brunet experimented with a barge whose engine was powered by a gasifier and Cesbron fitted it with an “Alcyon” car.

-- In 1905, John Smith traveled the roads of Scotland in a gas-powered truck.
+- In 1905, John Smith traveled the roads of Scotland aboard a gasifier truck.

-- In 1907, Garuffo and Clérici each filed a gas generator project with two generators placed symmetrically on either side of the vehicle.
+- In 1907, Garuffo and Clérici each submitted a project for a gasifier with two generators placed symmetrically on either side of the vehicle.

-- In 1909, Deutz succeeded in building a gasifier combined with an engine developing 550 CV.
+- In 1909, Deutz succeeded in building a gasifier combined with an engine developing 550 HP.

 A car driven by a gasifier Imbert

-We first think of using alcohol, the production of which is surplus in Languedoc, and that produced from sugar beet.
+We first think of using alcohol, which is produced in excess in Languedoc, and that obtained from sugar beet.

-In some cases, acetylene is also used.
-In others, naphthalene, methane or ethylene.
+Acetylene is also used in some cases.
+In others, mothballs, methane or ethylene.

 Gasifier truck, extract from an artist's painting

 In 1919, the first service stations appeared.
 In Diemeringen, in 1920, Georges Imbert began to develop the wood gasifier.
-In 1921, sixty vehicles equipped with a gasifier circulate in England.
+In 1921, sixty vehicles equipped with a gasifier circulated in England.

-France has fallen behind in basic research, which is why in 1922 a competition for gas generators was organized.
-A few years later, our country will be at the forefront of techniques in the construction of gas generators, thanks in large part to the inventor of Sarre-Union, Georges Imbert.
+France fell behind in basic research, which is why in 1922 a competition for gasifiers was organized.
+A few years later, our country will be at the forefront of techniques in the construction of gasifiers, and this thanks in large part to the inventor of Sarre-Union, Georges Imbert.

-In the IMBERT installation, the vacuum in the engine, sucks in the required amount of gas and gives rise to the air intake essential for the operation of the gasifier.
+In the IMBERT installation, the engine vacuum draws in the necessary quantity of gas and gives rise to the air intake essential for the operation of the gasifier.

 Notice of Imbert gasifier of Sarre-Union

-Conclusion; the abandonment of the gas generator after the War
+Conclusion; abandonment of the gasifier after the war

 In 1950, Georges Imbert died disinterested in everything, like many inventors in the field of energy.

-It is the beginning of the end for his invention, abandoned for abundant and cheap oil.
-We will have to wait for the oil crises to bring up to date the principle of the gasifier now known as "wood gasifier".
+It is the beginning of the end for his invention, abandoned for an abundant and cheap oil.
+We will have to wait for the oil crises to bring up to date the principle of the gasifier, now called “wood gasifier”.

-The exhaustion of fossil fuels and the environmental problems linked to their combustion nevertheless seem to promise gasifiers in the long term in the future in heat and electricity cogeneration.
+The depletion of fossil fuels and the environmental problems associated with their combustion nevertheless seem to promise gasifiers with a bright future in heat and electricity cogeneration.

 Modern wood gasification cogeneration facility